Trump orders strict new refugee screening, citing terrorists | The Japan Times

 Making good on one of his most controversial campaign promises, and to the horror of human rights groups, Trump said he was making America safe from “radical Islamic terrorists.”

-“This is big stuff,” he declared at the Pentagon, after signing an order entitled: “Protection of the nation from foreign terrorist entry into the United States.”
+“This is big stuff,” he declared at the Pentagon after signing an order titled “Protection of the Nation From Foreign Terrorist Entry Into the United States.”

 Trump’s decree suspends the entire U.S. refugee resettlement program for at least 120 days while tough new vetting rules are established.

-These new protocols will “ensure that those approved for refugee admission do not pose a threat to the security and welfare of the United States.”
+These new protocols, it says, will “ensure that those approved for refugee admission do not pose a threat to the security and welfare of the United States.”

-In addition, it specifically bars Syrian refugees from the United States indefinitely, or until the president himself decides that they no longer pose a threat.
+It specifically bars Syrians from the United States indefinitely, or until the president decides that they no longer pose a threat.

-Meanwhile, no visas will be issued for 90 days to migrants or visitors from seven mainly-Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+No visas will be issued for 90 days to migrants or visitors from seven mainly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.

 During the suspensions of the refugee and visa programs, new rules will be devised for what Trump as called the “extreme vetting” of applicants’ backgrounds.